Hydration is the cornerstone of success for triathletes.

 Immediate Rehydration after Crossing the Finish Line

-Start by taking small sips of fluids, ideally with electrolytes, for the first few minutes.
+Start by taking small sips of fluids.
+Ideally, it should be a sports drink with electrolytes for the first few minutes.

 This will help kick-start the rehydration process without overloading your stomach.

-Strive for a balance between water and sports drinks to replenish lost fluids and electrolytes.
+Strive for an optimal balance between water and sports drinks to replenish lost fluids and electrolytes.

 Aim to replace about 150% of the fluids you lost during the race to ensure thorough rehydration.